melgreg/word_game/README.txt

-A simple word game inspired by a codecademy project.
+A simple command line word game for up to four players inspired by a codecademy project.